 It's clear within the first new minutes of Chameleon why anyone would want to make a documentary about Anas Aremeyaw Anas.
 The celebrated Ghanian investigative journalist is not only responsible for breaking countless stories about corruption and crime in his country, but he does so using disguises and subterfuge while maintaining complete anonymity.
-He's gone undercover in a psychiatric hospital and infiltrated a brothel to bust up a child prostitution ring, even posed as an Imam.
-It's not at all hyperbole to think of Anas as some sort of superhero—he even keeps his face covered in public so that he can continue going undercover for stories, often at great personal risk.
+He's gone undercover in a psychiatric hospital, infiltrated a brothel to bust up a child prostitution ring, and even posed as an imam.
+It's not at all hyperbole to think of Anas as some sort of superhero—especially since he keeps his face covered in public so that he can continue going undercover for stories, often at great personal risk.

 We spoke with Mullins about how the project came together, hanging around someone who gets regular death threats, and the logistics of capturing on film a dude who keeps his identity hidden.

 VICE: The film is super interesting, largely because it seems like you had tons of access.

 Ryan Mullins: I didn't think I would.
 But he was just super open to the process.
 Of course he'd worked with Al Jazeera and CNN in the past, and so he was kind of open to it.
 And he wasn't shy around the camera.
 But it just took a little while, I think, from me going back from time to time and just spending time with him, until he really kind of opened up.